-Although the title is in the usual form for a Supplementary Appropriation Ordinance, this Bill is in effect an "Excess Votes" Bill which seeks formal legislative sanction for exc as expenditure which was actually incurred during the year 1957-58.
+Although the title is in the usual form for a Supplementary Appropriation Ordinance, this Bill is in effect an "Excess Votes" Bill which seeks formal legislative sanction for exc. seeks expenditure which was actually incurred during the year 1957-58.
 This being so, hon.
 Senators would wish me to outline the actual overall out-turn for the year before turning to the details of this Bill.

 To take the revenue first.
-The Approved Estimates envisaged that the Federal Government would retain revenues amounting in total to $\pounds 37,129,810$ during the year.
+The Approved Estimates envisaged that the Federal Government would retain revenues amounting in total to £37,129,810 during the year.
 When presenting Supplementary Estimates to the House of Representatives in September 1957 the Minister of Finance, who at that time was the hon.
-Prime Minister, indicated that our revenues might turn out to be f1,505,380 more than was original estimates.
-In fact the revenues amounted to no less than $\pounds 41$, 915,880-an increase of more than $\pounds 4\frac{3}{4}$ million over the original estimates.
+Prime Minister, indicated that our revenues might turn out to be £1,505,380 more than was original estimates.
+In fact the revenues amounted to no less than £41, 9,5,880-an increase of more than £41⁄2 million over the original estimates.
 This was due mainly to buoyant revenues from import and export duties coupled with unexpectedly large incomes from our investments held both overseas and in our Statutory Corporations.